 - Repeat this process all day for an entire day until the sun sets.

 - Have your kids add up the number of hours the sun shined in their area throughout the day.

 - Talk through the options with your kids; the amount of soil, the amount of sunlight, how difficult it is to water, then vote on the best spot for planting.
 Make sure you weigh the pros and cons of each area to get the full picture.

-A garden that requires full sun will need at least six hours of direct sunlight.
+A family garden that requires full sun will need at least six hours of direct sunlight.
 Three to six hours is considered partial shade, but it’s still good for some gardens.

 If your yard gets less than three hours of direct sunlight in any one place, you may want to consider planting a container garden and placing the pots on wheeled bases so that you can move them around.

 And, if you have complete shade in your yard, simply choose shade-friendly plants.

 Once you’ve chosen the perfect spot, it’s time to decide how big your family garden should be.
 What you want to grow will help you figure that out.
 For instance, you can grow four heads of lettuce, 16 radishes, or one pepper plant in one square foot.